 - The Health Network is made up of contracted physicians and other health care providers.
 URAC’s Health Network Accreditation standards include key quality benchmarks for network management, provider credentialing, quality management and improvement, and members protection.

 - The Health Utilization Management is the evaluation of the medical necessity, appropriateness, and efficiency of the use of health care services, procedures, and facilities under the provisions of the applicable health benefits plan.
 URAC’s Health Utilization Management Accreditation ensures that all types of organizations conducting utilization review follow a process that is clinically sound and respects members’ and providers’ rights while giving payers reasonable guidelines to follow.

 External Quality Reviews (EQR)

 The North Carolina Department of Health and Human Services (DHHS) contracts with an external quality review organization (EQRO) to conduct the annual external quality review (EQR) of Trillium.

-The EQRO conducts the annual review jointly with the DHHS Intradepartmental Monitoring Team (IMT), which consists of staff members from the Division of Health Benefits (DHB) (former Division of Medical Assistance (DMA) and the Division of Mental Health, Developmental Disabilities, and Substance Abuse (DMH).
+The EQRO conducts the annual review jointly with the DHHS Intradepartmental Monitoring Team (IMT), which consists of staff members from the Division of Health Benefits (DHB) (former Division of Medical Assistance (DMA)) and the Division of Mental Health, Developmental Disabilities, and Substance Abuse (DMH).

 The annual review includes two phases: a desk review of key documents and an on-site review of administrative and clinical operations.
 The current EQRO for DHHS is the Carolinas Center for Medical Excellence (CCME).